 Kale contains vitamin K responsible for blood clotting, improving calcium mineralization in bone, prevent osteoporosis and heart diseases.
 A single cup serving of kale has 700% of vitamin K recommended daily allowance.

-Read the rest of our Superfood Series on avocado and blueberries.
+Read the rest of our Superfood Series on salmon, avocado, and blueberries.

 Here at A&C Urgent Care, our goal is to provide information for the overall health and longevity of our patients and our community.
 Preventing disease is as important for us as being there for you when you need medical care.
 Please visit the rest of our website to familiarize yourself with our services; you never know when you might need urgent care.